notiphyapp/docs/guide/api/1_create_api.md

 3. Click on **Generate API Key**, you will be prompted to provide details about app, in case you dont see the option make sure your Organization is created.
 5. Enter all details and save to see generated API key.
 7. Copy and store Id and Key securely, you will not be able to retrieve it later.
-8. For all Apis you can use this _API key_ in header.
+8. For all APIs you can use this _API key_ in header.